cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/advanced-bundle-composition.md

 {{% /notice %}}

 18. After the bundle has finished loading, click on the **Manage Jenkins** link in the left menu and then click on the **CloudBees Configuration as Code export and update** **System Configuration** item again and then click on the **Original Bundle** tab. ![Original bundle with folder](original-bundle-folder.png?width=50pc)
 19. The **Original Bundle** view will show you what configuration is being managed by the configuration bundle assigned to your controller.
 Notice that there are now two *Jenkins configuration as defined by OSS CasC* files - `jcasc/01-cbci-casc-workshop-ops-controller.jcasc.credentials.yaml` and `jcasc/01-cbci-casc-workshop-ops-controller.jcasc.jenkins.yaml`; and both prefixed with `01`, the `id` of your bundle and include the name of the folder the configurations files are in.
-This is done to support including configuration files in folders and sub-folders, and also bundle inheritance as we will see in the next section.
+This is done to support including configuration files in folders and sub-folders, and to support bundle inheritance as we will see in the next section.

 ## Bundle Inheritance